Skip to main content

 • Climate Studies

-• Analyze weather patterns and global warming effects based on latitude-specific data.
+• Weight weather patterns against the effect of global warming with latitude-specific data.

 • Agriculture